How Terraform Cloud Works

 - Terraform protects state from conflicts by locking the remote state during plans and applies; other users can't begin new plans or applies until the current one ends.

-Access management tasks outside the scope of Terraform's CLI workflow are available in the Terraform Enterprise UI and API.
+Access management tasks outside the scope of Terraform's CLI workflow are available in the Terraform Cloud UI and API.
 These tasks include:

 - Adding and removing organization members